-A neighborhood may consist of streets, buildings and boundaries, but a community EXISTS because of its people.
-In Columbia Heights West we value our citizens and celebrate our community.
+A neighborhood may consist of streets, buildings and boundaries, but a community exists because of its people.
+In Arlington Mill we value our citizens and celebrate our community.

 The former Safeway grocery store, which became the Arlington Mill Community Center and High School Continuation program in 1995, was built in 1952, near where the Arlington Mill had stood.

-By 1965, 94% of CHW housing had been built.
-A number of apartment buildings converted to condominiums or cooperatives during the period 1972-1982.
+By 1965, 94% of the neighborhood's housing had been built.
+Several apartment buildings converted to condominiums or cooperatives during the period 1972-1982.
 Some new housing was built in 1984 and 2004.
 Over the past 50 years the area has been transformed.
-It is now one of the most culturally and ethnically diverse neighborhoods in Arlington—a mini-United Nations.
+It is now one of the most culturally and ethnically diverse neighborhoods in Arlington— the world in a zip code.

 Officers and Board Members